 Don't ask people to review your product while they're using it.
 They're there to do something, not provide a vanity metric.
 As the experiment with free parking shows, people will do whatever they have to do to get the stupid popup out of the way.
 For this reason I don't view NPS as a viable rating system for users in almost any case I've seen.
 Understanding your user journey and drop-offs can be much more powerful when properly defined.

-We already discussed the ad/promotion modal, but didn’t cover good ways to approach this.
-If you have a promotion you want to share, or a new feature you’re excited to share, you should have a home for those items.
-A place a user can chose to go and experience that content at their discretion.
-An “Offers” or “What’s new?” menu can work really well.
+We have already discussed the ad / promotion modal, but did not cover good ways to approach this.
+If you have a promotion you want to share, or a new feature you're excited to share, you should have a home for those items.
+A place a user can choose to go and experience that content at their discretion.
+An "Offers" or "What's new?" menu can work really well.
 Fewer people will see your promo, but those who did will have a higher satisfaction as they chose to see it.

 - Think about the tasks your users want to complete and what the best and expected flow for each is.